ISDuBA/ISDuBA/docs/README.md

 Within the table, the advisories can be sorted via all depicted criteria by clicking on it.
 Clicking on an entry will lead to the relevant advisory within it's [document view](#document-view).

-The checkboxes on the left side allow for multioperations where applicable.
+The checkboxes on the left side allow for multioperations where applicable and the Diff-module on the bottom left allows editors and reviewers to compare any listed advisory to each other or to a manually uploaded advisory.
+Clicking on the Diff-button will open a small box and show a new plusminus-icon next to the advisories.
+After selecting two documents, the compare-button leads to a github-styled diff-overview of these documents.

 ### Search and Advanced Search